laminas/laminas-view/docs/book/v3/migration/v2-to-v3.md

 Now, the only way to configure the resource map is via constructor injection.
 The method of configuring the resource map remains unchanged.

+#### Identity Helper

+The deprecated runtime retrieval and modification of the underlying authentication service has been removed and the service must be injected into the helper constructor.
+Specifically, the methods `Laminas\View\Helper\Identity::setAuthenticationService()` and `Laminas\View\Helper\Identity::getAuthenticationService()` have been removed.

 ## Removed Features

 ### Stream Wrapper Functionality